coronalabs/CoronaViewer/README.md

 If this happens, you can inform CoronaViewer to reset the project, thereby bypassing the modification date mechanism described above in 'Automatic File Updates'.

+## Orientation and Content Scaling

+CoronaViewer uses the [config.lua](config.lua) and [build.settings](build.settings) files in this project, not the ones in the project you are viewing (i.e. `${DROPBOX_FOLDER}/Apps/CoronaViewer`).
+Therefore, you will need to modify the CoronaViewer's version of `config.lua` and `build.settings` if your settings differ.
+These include:

+* content width
+* content height
+* content scale
+* frame rate
+* orientation (default and supported)

+You'll then need to rebuild your modified CoronaViewer project so your changes take effect.

 ## Xcode Simulator

 CoronaViewer also works in the Xcode Simulator.
 You simply build CoronaViewer for Xcode Simulator instead of for your device.